 Lindsay Troutman is the creative mind and pair of soldering hands behind Copper & Torch.
-Born in Japan but transplanted to the south, she has just as much an appreciation for sweet tea and biscuits as she does for green tea and sushi.
-She, her husband, and their four children find joy in traipsing around country back roads in their '65 VW bus sampling hot boiled peanuts from every stand they find.
+She, her husband, and their four children find joy in traipsing around country back roads in their '65 VW bus, sampling hot boiled peanuts from every stand they find.

-Lindsay has been working with glass for over a decade.
+Lindsay has been working with glass for half her life.
 She loves taking something ordinary and flat and shaping it into something functional and beautiful.
 Her mission is to preserve beautiful specimens from lace, botanicals and papers in glass as an Archive of the past in a clean, minimal and modern way using traditional stained glass processes.